This article has links to products and services we love, which we may make commission from.

 From landscape design to architecture to handmade custom design work, this varied and busy festival is fun for artists and spectators alike.

-Waterfront Bike Tour
+Take a Guided Bike Tour

 You won’t want to miss this relaxed outdoorsy adventure with a knowledgeable guide!